Skip to main content

 Former House Judiciary Chair and Senior Policy Advisor, Project on Privacy and Surveillance Accountability

-Senior Director, Liberty and National Security Program, Brennan Center for Justice
+Senior Director of the Liberty and National Security Program, Brennan Center for Justice

 Jake Laperruque cropped